 The interiors of the castle house a small exhibition dedicated to the Battle of the Bulge and the National Brewery Museum, introducing Luxembourg’s beer industry with a taste of local brew – the best way to finish a day tourism Luxembourg’s castles.

 7) Ansembourg Old and New Castle

-The Eisch valley in central Luxembourg is also known as ‘the valley of Seven Castles’, and it’s definitely one of the best places to go to see Luxembourg Castles.
+The Eisch valley in central Luxembourg is also known as ‘the valley of Seven Castles’, and it’s definitely one of the best places to go to see Luxembourg Castles – you can easily rent a bike and see all seven in one day.
 A local legend says that the devil walked across the valley carrying a bag of seeds, but the bag had a hole and seven beans fell out – and later turned into the the seven castles, found in the valley.